 Figure 2 shows that the numbers of enforced removals have declined since 2004.
 The sharpest rise has been in ‘other verified’ returns, from 805 in 2005 to 19,731 in 2013, and 14,078 in 2016.
 As noted above, this might result from better data matching and monitoring of departures at major airports (Poppleton and Rice 2009), but there may still be an unknown number of voluntary departures occurring that are not detected by the Home Office.
 As a result, it is difficult to know how much of this trend is the result of more people actually leaving this way, or whether it comes from better data about such departures.
 Finally, the advent of assisted voluntary returns programs in 1999 and 2004 made up an additional category of removals that are tracked separately in Home Office data since 2004.

 Home Office datasets also classify removals and departures into asylum and non-asylum types.
 Figure 3 shows how the number of people leaving in each category have changed over the past decade.
 In 2016, 4,117 people removed or forced to depart were asylum cases.
 This is the lowest total since the current system of data collection began.
 These decreases are not surprising in light of the smaller number of asylum applications made to the UK since 2002 (see the briefing on Migration to the UK: Asylum).

 Figure 3 also shows that while asylum cases have been declining since 2006, non-asylum cases increased annually since 2006 except for small declines in 2011 and 2014.
 However, it is important to recall that these trends include the additional category of other verified returns.
-When excluding this category non-asylum cases are still increasing, but not by as much (as the dotted line in Figure 3 shows).
+When excluding this category non-asylum cases are still increasing, but not by as much (as the dashed line in Figure 3 shows).